 How it works

 Tattoos are made using a motorised needle that pricks holes in a layer of your skin depositing ink into those holes.
 Your body surrounds the ink with collagen making the tattoo permanent.

 The q-switch laser works by producing a high-powered energy beam which passes through skin into the ink.
 The nanosecond pulses break up the ink into tiny particles which are removed naturally by your body’s immune system.
 Different colours respond to different laser wavelengths which is why it is important to use a tri-colour laser machine for optimum results.
 With every treatment, the laser breaks up each layer of ink allowing your body to repeat the removal process.

 A free laser tattoo removal consultation is required and should take no longer than 30 minutes.
 In the consultation the tattoo will be evaluated, the medical risks and benefits of laser tattoo removal will be thoroughly explained to you.
 We will establish a price per treatment and will identify an approximate number of treatments necessary.

 Does it Hurt?

 The tattoo removal laser fires short bursts of energy which can feel a little uncomfortable.
-Pain will be no more than having the tattoo in the first place and has been described as being flicked with an elastic band.
+The pain will be no more than having the tattoo in the first place and has been described as being flicked with an elastic band.
 We provide a cooling system to reduce any discomfort as much as possible.
-After an initial consultation we will require you to do a tattoo removal test patch.
+After an initial consultation, we will require you to do a tattoo removal test patch.
 This test is to check that the laser and your body will react in a positive way to the treatment.
 This will need to be carried out at least one week before the treatment starts.
 As long as there’s no adverse reaction after the test patch, the tattoo removal treatment can continue.

 How Long Does A Laser Tattoo Removal Session Take?